Surgical Tables for Spinal Surgery: Complete Equipment Selection Guide

 - preventive maintenance schedule realism

-What do surgical tables for spinal surgery typically cost?
+What do spinal surgery tables typically cost?

 What is the expected lifespan?

-With consistent service, many facilities report 15–20 years for high-quality surgical tables for spinal surgery.
-Longevity depends heavily on preventive maintenance discipline and parts availability.
+With consistent preventive maintenance, many facilities report 15â20 years for high-quality tables.
+Longevity depends heavily on service discipline and parts availability â a well-maintained mid-range table can outlast a neglected premium one.

-What training should staff receive?
+What training should OR staff receive?

 - tighter integration with navigation and robotics